Champion International: History

 The company was founded by Peter G. Thomson, who had purchased patents for a card coating machine from Charles H. Gage, president of the Champion Card and Paper Co. of Pepperell, Massachusetts.
 In exchange Gage received a half-interest in Thomson's venture.
 Thomson established the Champion Coated Paper Co. in 1893, building a plant in Hamilton, Ohio, along the Great Miami River, 20 miles north of Cincinnati.
 Thomson at first advertised his company as the "western branch" of the better-known Massachusetts concern.
 Thomson soon bought out Gage, and moved the entire Champion operation to Ohio.

 The Champion factory was completely destroyed in a December 1901 fire.
 It was rebuilt and back in operation by June 1902.
 The factory was destroyed again in the Great Flood of 1913, when fire broke out.
 The factory was rebuilt in three months.

 In the late 1930s, Champion opened a plant in Pasadena, Texas.
 It also had a paper mill in Canton, North Carolina, in the western part of the state.

 After Peter Thomson died in 1931, the company was taken over by his second eldest son, Alexander.
 Another son, Logan, took over Champion in 1935, and remained in charge until his death in 1946.

 Champion was the largest coated paper manufacturer in the country through World War II, but struggled after the war.
 The company laid off a third of its workforce in 1961, and merged with U. S. Plywood Corp. in 1967, forming U. S. Plywood-Champion Papers Inc. The name was changed to Champion International Corp. in 1972.
+In 1977, Champion took over Hoerner Waldorf, then the fourth-largest manufacturer of paper bags and boxes in the United States.